Total Eclipse of the Heart: Bonnie Tyler and Kareen Antonn version

 In 2003, Tyler re-recorded "Total Eclipse of the Heart" as a bilingual duet with French singer Kareen Antonn.
-The new version, titled "Si demain...
-(Turn Around)", features French lyrics written by Emmanuel Pribys.
+Produced by Faouze Barkati, Krem Barkati and Wallid Barkati, the track was named "Si demain...
+(Turn Around)".
 It was released on 19 December 2003 by Yanis Records and appears on Tyler's 14th studio album, Simply Believe (2004).
-The song achieved platinum certification in Belgium and France, topping the charts in both countries.
+The single topped the charts in France and Wallonia.